 What are the expectations for adoptive members?

-- We ask that you strive to connect with your student(s) in some meaningful way at least twice each semester outside of Heritage. this could be as simple as meeting them for coffee or a milkshake, going on a hike, etc. In these COVID-19 days, you will certainly need to be creative.
-But it’s not on you to force them to respond, but we want you to commit to maintaining points of contact with these students.
+- We ask that you strive to connect with your student(s) in some meaningful way at least twice each semester outside of Heritage. this could be as simple as meeting them for coffee or a milkshake, going on a hike, etc. While it’s not on you to force them to respond, we want you to commit to maintaining points of contact with these students.

 - We ask that you pray intentionally for your students by name on a regular basis.
 Ask them to give some thought to a few ways you can pray for them.
 Once they share their requests with you and you begin to pray for them, you will have some natural points of contact as you touch base with them throughout the year.

 - Encourage your students to participate in the life of Heritage.
-It may include you encouraging them to join you on a Sunday when you are scheduled to serve on a volunteer team or inviting them to join you at a Family Meeting.
+It may include you encouraging them to join you on a Sunday when you are scheduled to serve on a volunteer team or inviting them to join you in an Elective or at a Family Meeting.
 We want them to be an active and vital part of who we are and what we do.